zcaudate-me/ribol/README.md

              (has-content {:error true})))
 ```

-The 'content' can be a hash-map, a keyword or a vector of keywords and hash-maps
+The 'content' of the issue can be a hash-map, a keyword or a vector of keywords and hash-maps

 ```clojure
 (facts